onebeyond/12-factor-app-pills/docs/pills/09-disposability.md

 ![Disposability](../assets/disposability.png){ style="display: block; margin: 0 auto" }

-In a resilience and robust system that scales dynamically, an app has to be replaceable fast and easily.
-I must therefore be able to handle a ``SIGTERM``, completing running processes and freeing the resources as quick as possible.
+In a resilient and robust system that scales dynamically, an app has to be replaceable fast and easily.
+It must therefore be able to handle a ``SIGTERM``, completing running processes and freeing the resources as quickly as possible.
 In the same way, the start-up of the app should be equally fast and completed as soon as possible.

 ## Reduce the potential downtime between updating or scaling events